 Wisdom for the Day: Proverbs 19:3.

 Key Idea: God’s word is what equips us to do good works.

-Questions for Family Growth: What does it mean to “continue in the things which you have learned”?
-What are the Scriptures “profitable” for?
+Questions for Family Growth: What does it mean to “continue in what you have learned and have firmly believed”?
+In this passage, what different things are the Scriptures said to be “profitable” for?
 What does it mean to be “equipped for every good work”?